 |Opening hours||6 days a week, Mon-Sat, 6:00 AM – 7:30 PM (except on Saturdays – 5:00 PM)|

 The offer of food products goes from traditional Austrian food to international cuisine, so you can really enjoy different flavors of your liking.
-Alongside market strip, which is more than a kilometer long, there are actually three lines of stalls: one is mostly for restaurants, bars and readymade food, and other two are for fresh produce.
+Alongside the market strip, which is more than a kilometer long, there are actually three lines of stalls: one is mostly for restaurants, bars, and readymade food, and the other two are for fresh produce.

-The market is open every day from 6 AM until 7:30 PM, except Saturdays, when it closes at 5 PM (similar to many shops in Vienna).
-It is closed on Sundays, which is bit unusual comparing to other markets around the world.
-But that is kind of tradition in Vienna that most of shops are closed on Sundays.
+The market is open every day from 6 AM until 7:30 PM, except Saturdays when it closes at 5 PM (similar to many shops in Vienna).
+It is closed on Sundays, which is a bit unusual compared to other markets around the world.
+But that is a kind of tradition in Vienna that most shops are closed on Sundays.

 The flea market varies in size throughout the year and in summer it can extend over several blocks in the area.
 It is open from 6:30 AM until 6:30 PM every Saturday.